Shock Tube Facilities

 The HPST is a unique facility in our group that can generate high-pressure conditions greater than 1000 atm.
 The HPST facility is also heated, allowing us to study low-vapor-pressure fuels at high pressures.
 The facility is typically used to study high-pressure reaction chemistry and supercritical fluids.

-Aerosol Shock Tube (AST):
+Imaging Shock Tube (IST):

-The AST is an optically accessible shock tube used to conduct schlieren and emission-based flame speed imaging experiments.
+The IST is an optically accessible shock tube used to conduct schlieren and emission-based flame speed imaging experiments.
 This tube has also been used to conduct complex kinetics experiments that require long test times, a constrained reaction volume (CRV), or aerosolized fuel droplets.

 The NASA tube is our workhorse for studying high-temperature air chemistry; the measurements obtained using this facility are used to inform models of atmospheric re-entry conditions.
 The NASA tube has been used to hit temperatures up to 14,000 K -- more than double the surface temperature of the sun!